jcchavezs/zipkin-instrumentation-symfony/README.md

         - "/another/path/"
 ```

-This sampler uses the `RequestStack` meaning that it won't work in event loop enviroments.
-For event loop environments, use a `requestSampler` in the HTTP Server tracing.
+This sampler uses the `Symfony\Component\HttpFoundation\RequestStack` meaning that it won't work in event loop enviroments.
+For event loop environments, use a `requestSampler` in the HTTP Server Tracing.

 ### By route